shivannis/xandr-docs-public/xandr-docs/articles/bidders/creating-a-new-bidder-profile.md

 ---
-title : Bidders - Creating a New Bidder Profile description : Learn how to create a new bidder profile. ms.date : 11/20/2023
+title : Creating a New Bidder Profile description : Learn how to create a new bidder profile. ms.date : 11/20/2023
 ---

-# Bidders - Creating a new Bidder profile
+# Creating a new Bidder profile

 This explains how to create a new bidder profile.
 There are [seven targeting options](bidder-profile-targeting-options.md) that must be set up as part of this process.